codenamephp/.github/CODE_OF_CONDUCT.md

-I have really no idea how this comes up that often, especially in software projects where none of those have ANYTHING to do with the code that was written, let me just spell it out as clear as I can
+I have really no idea how this comes up that often, especially in software projects where none of those have ANYTHING to do with the code that was written, let me just spell it out as clear as I can:

 If you think it's a good idea to attack a person or their code because of their
 * sex/gender/identity/<insert other category here I probably don't even heard of>